 Book an informal conference dinner at boutique bowling venue Lane7, then set your delegates away to enjoy ten-pin bowling, karaoke or ping-pong – a fun and informal way to network!

-Sage Gateshead, the iconic international home for music set on the Gateshead Quays, can arrange a range of bespoke musical sessions for conferences, from banging steel drums to playing the fiddle or ukulele.
+The Glasshouse International Centre for Music, set on the Gateshead Quays, can arrange a range of bespoke musical sessions for conferences, from banging steel drums to playing the fiddle or ukulele.

 Delegates can kick back and relax at Rockliffe Hall’s spa – with spa butlers and this fabulous view adding an extra element of luxury to their stay.